wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-javascript-client-sdk-v8-released.md

 conversation.on("any:event", ({memberId, userId, userName, displayName, imageUrl, customData}, event) => {});
 ```

-The `Conversation.members` Map is being deprecated, but don’t worry, the following new functions will be able to get the same data.
+The `Conversation.members` Map is being deprecated, but don’t worry; the following new functions will be able to get the same data.

 ## New functions

 Version 8 sees the addition of some new [functions](https://developer.nexmo.com/client-sdk/in-app-messaging/guides/get-member-s-information/javascript).

-To get a paginated list of Members of the Conversation, there is `getMembers()`.
-Just like with other paginated lists (Events and Conversations), parameters can be set to query the service and get the list of Members.
+There is `getMembers()` to get a paginated list of Members of the Conversation.
+Like with other paginated lists (Events and Conversations), parameters can be set to query the service and get the list of Members.

 ```
 const params = {
     order: "desc", // default "asc"
     page_size: 100 // default 10
 }
 conversation.getMembers(params).then((members_page) => {
     members_page.items.forEach(member => {
         console.log("Member: ", member);
     })
 }).catch((error) => {
     console.error("error getting the members ", error);
 });
 ```

 Previously, `Conversation.members.forEach` would have been used to get a list of Members.

 To get the information for a particular Member `conversation.members.get("MEM-id")` would have been used.
-In the JavaScript Client SDK version 8 and going forward, there is the `getMember("MEM-id")` function.
-Pass in the id of the Member and their Member Object will be returned.
+In the JavaScript Client SDK version 8 and from now on, the `getMember("MEM-id")` function takes its place.
+Pass in the id of the Member, and their Member Object will be returned.

 ```
 conversation.getMember("MEM-id").then((member) => {
     console.log("Member: ", member);
 }).catch((error) => {
     console.error("error getting member", error);
 });
 ```